rapid7/re2-java/README.md

 But after I try it in a real code I decided that it is the best way to pass the values of submatches.
 ~~If you have any idea how to implement it in different way, please give me know.~~ *See Matcher interface above*

+### Named capture group extraction ###

+Capture group entities have a sub-string and a reference to the beginning and end index that this string corresponds to in a matched event.
+Named capture group entities wrap this and include a name.

+getCaptureGroups(), and getCaptureGroupNames() are two methods that are called by getNamedCaptureGroups() to create a list of NamedGroup entities.
+The lists returned by these methods are in order, allowing getNamedCaptureGroups to associate them, if the length of the returned lists differ we can assume that we cannot maintain association and return an empty list.

+getCaptureGroupNames uses the native RE2 method, getCaptureGroups uses the contributor code to get RE2Matcher objects.

 ### Options  ###